Visual autoethnography: Use of imagery

 Visuals in autoethnographic research have been noted to exist in a space which transcends linguistic alienation by capturing what words cannot describe and by revealing emotions and opening intimacies of visual exchange.
 Laurie Eldridge states: "I try to disassociate myself from the context of the images and let them work together in ways that I can't anticipate."
 Caroline Scarles states that these exchanges may include silence, yet "while such silences may create disjuncture and fractures in conversation, the mutuality of visual autoethnography mobilizes spaces of comfort and understanding as an unspoken 'knowing' emerges between respondent and researcher as those-who-have-experienced."

 Sometimes imagery is tightly interwoven with written argument while in other examples the imagery is only loosely tied with the surrounding text.
 In Terry Ownby's visual autoethnography on childhood and self-identity, he states that "each photograph had its own narrative panel that textually and visually provided discourse for the art patron's understanding of the photograph's subject matter content."
 In other cases, as noted by Elisabeth Chaplin, "the work of fine-tuning the interpretation is left to the respondent who, in turn, wants to resolve the uncertainty."
 Chaplin states that the visual autoethnographer aims to "have the reader/viewer working emotionally alongside the author" while delicately maintaining a balance between written text and visuals.

 Laurie Eldridge notes in her autoethnographic work how Western education programs that are test-based and obsessed with measuring student's 'success' numerically only value "'the nuts and bolts of art': perspective, shading, color theory, and elements and principles of design, and other basic knowledge used in understanding and creating Western art."
 This excludes art education that is inclusive of non-Western artmaking methods, which is frustrating to Eldridge.
 This perspective on art education is incorporated into the symbolism reflected in her collage-based autoethnography: "in creating this visual autoethnography, I hope that other art educators are inspired to find their voices and to see if their experiences resonate with my own."

 Elisabeth Chaplin argues that because visual autoethnography is operating within the field of social science rather than art, "that aesthetic force cannot be allowed to overwhelm the social argument," yet recognizes that what is understood as acceptable research is ultimately determined by the gatekeepers of academia.
-Chaplin concludes through her work with visual autoethnography that the methodological approach ultimately displays "more authorial honesty than conventional social scientific texts" reveal by amplifying "underlying structural elements such as academic craftwork, methodological 'distortions,' editing demands, personal secrets; all of which lurk in the shadows."
+Chaplin concludes through her work with visual autoethnography that the methodological approach ultimately displays "more authorial honesty than conventional social scientific texts" reveals by amplifying "underlying structural elements such as academic craftwork, methodological 'distortions,' editing demands, personal secrets; all of which lurk in the shadows."